pingcap/docs/tidb-cloud/connect-via-standard-connection-serverless.md

     >
     > When you connect to a TiDB Serverless cluster, you must include the prefix for your cluster in the user name and wrap the name with quotation marks.
 For more information, see [User name prefix](/tidb-cloud/select-cluster-tier.md#user-name-prefix).

-## Disable Public Endpoint
+## Disable a public endpoint

-Users can disable the public endpoint of a TiDB Serverless cluster to prevent connection from the Internet:
+If you do not need to use a public endpoint of a TiDB Serverless cluster, you can disable it to prevent connection from the Internet:

 1. Navigate to the [**Clusters**](https://tidbcloud.com/console/clusters) page, and then click the name of your target cluster to go to its overview page.